NextronSystems/thor-manual/scanning/scan-modes.rst

   In default mode, THOR automatically chooses  the "**Soft**" mode if the system has only limited CPU and RAM resources.

-- **Quick** ``--quick``
+- **Fast** ``--fast``

   This mode is the fastest one and oriented on the "Pareto Principle", covering 80% of the modules and checks in 20% of the normal scan time.
-In "quick" mode, THOR skips elements that have not been created or modified within the last 2 days in the "Eventlog", "Registry" and "Filescan" modules.
+In fast mode, THOR skips elements that have not been created or modified within the last 2 days in the "Eventlog", "Registry" and "Filescan" modules.
 A set of 40+ predefined directories will still be checked completely (e.g. AppData, Recycler, System32).
-"Quick" mode is known to be the "preventive" scan mode – less intense and very fast.
+Fast mode is known to be the "preventive" scan mode – less intense and very fast.

 Themed scan modes: